-Northern Korea removes portraits, statues of Marx and Lenin
+Northern Korea removes portraits Marx and Lenin

-Huge portraits and statues of Karl Marx and Vladimir Lenin used to gaze out over Kim Il-sung Square in Pyongyang, northern Korea.
+Huge portraits of Karl Marx and Vladimir Lenin used to gaze out over Kim Il-sung Square in Pyongyang, northern Korea.
 It is being reported that the communist leaders have been removed from the important ceremonial space.
 Notably, the square is one of the most photographed spaces in northern Korea, a place for state gatherings, a tourist site, and space for displays of military might.
 Early this year, a giant Kim Jong-il statue was added beside the famous Kim Il-Sung one, father of the current leader next to grandfather who founded the dynasty.
 The removal of the communist leaders Marx and Lenin sends a message about the nature of the northern Korean regime.

 The northern Korean one was never much of a communist-led regime even when it aligned with the socialist (and also revisionist) blocs.
 Even though Stalin had a hand in shaping certain northern Korean policies, the regime was ideologically very far removed from its Soviet and Chinese allies.
 Although the regime projected socialism to its external allies when it felt that it needed to, its leadership had little interest in Marxism.
 Neither was the regime mainly led by the theories of Juche, long-winded writings attributed to Kim Il-sung that were used to pad the Great Leader’s resume.
 Since the 80s, the regime has phased out Marxist window dressing from official documents, gradually replacing it with Juche curtains.
 Since Marxist-Leninist allies, or even revisionist ones pretending to be Marxist-Leninist, are few and far between nowadays, it makes less and less sense for northern Korea to continue to praise two founders of modern communism.
 It is not surprising that the portraits have been taken down, it is surprising they remained up so long.
 The Marxist pretense does the regime little good.